Meyna spinosa

 Meyna spinosa is a species of flowering plant in the family Rubiaceae.
 It has a world-wide distribution across tropical and subtropical regions mainly in E. Asia - India, Nepal, Bangladesh, Myanmar, Thailand, Cambodia, Laos, Vietnam.
+Its Assamese name is: কোঁটকোৰা, in Burmese it is called ဆေးမန်ကျည်းပင်.

 Description

-Meyna laxiflora is a deciduous, thorny, straggling shrub or small tree that can grow up to 5 metres tall.
+Meyna spinosa is a deciduous, thorny, straggling shrub or small tree that can grow up to 5 metres tall.
 The fruits of the tree are yellow, subglobose berry around 20mm in diameter containing 4 - 5 hard seeds, and edible.
 It is also use as a medicine.